Jvshen/cse15l-lab-reports/lab1.md

 The download page should look like this,
 ![Image](VScodeDownload.jpg)

-Once downloaded, open VScode in your repository.
+Once downloaded, find the downloaded file and open it.
 Click on the downloaded file to open up VScode.
 It should appear like this,
 ![Image](VScode.jpg)

 Once you have VScode opened, open the terminal by clicking on terminal in your menu bar and selecting new terminal